sueda-gl/ai_simulation/MULTI_CONFIG_EXPORT_GUIDE.md

 📥 **Download Buttons:**
 - **CSV Button:** "📥 Download CSV (All 6 Configs)" - Downloads all 6 as separate CSV files in a ZIP
   - Tooltip: "Downloads all 6 configurations as separate CSV files in a ZIP archive"
-- **Excel Button:** "📊 Download Excel (All 6 Configs)" - Downloads all 6 as separate sheets
+- **Excel Button:** "📊 Download Excel (All 6 Configs)" - Downloads all 6 in ONE sheet with separate columns
-  - Tooltip: "Downloads all 6 configurations as separate sheets"
+  - Tooltip: "Downloads all 6 configurations in one sheet with separate columns for easy comparison"

 📦 **CSV ZIP File Structure:**
 ```